simongui/cloudraker/README.md

 # Cloudraker
-Cloudraker is a MySQL database docker cluster management tool for macOS using Docker for Mac.
+Cloudraker is a MySQL cluster management tool for macOS using Docker for Mac.
 Cloudraker makes it easy to work with a cluster of MySQL instances that can replicate between each other.

 Cloudraker is something I created out of necessity while working on MySQL clusters in production.
-I wanted a local development environment that could closely match what was in production for shards and datacenters and replication topologies but easy to create and tear down quickly.
+I wanted a local development environment that could closely match what was in production for shards, datacenters and replication topologies that was easy to create and tear down quickly.

 # Features
 - Fast.
 You can add and remove 5 MySQL instances that replicate between each other in less than `30 seconds`.